Page last updated: October 2024

 Treatment options by type and stage

-- Locally advanced (stage 3) – can be treated with surgery and chemotherapy, or with radiation therapy and chemotherapy.
-Immunotherapy drugs may also be used.
-Treatment will depend on where the cancer is in the lung and the number and location of lymph nodes with cancer.
-In some cases, targeted therapy may be used to slow the spread of the cancer.
+- Locally advanced (stage 3) – can be treated with surgery and chemotherapy, or with radiation therapy and chemotherapy (without surgery).
+Immunotherapy may also be used.
+With some gene mutations, targeted therapy is starting to be used.
+Treatment will depend on where the cancer is in the lung, the number and location of lymph nodes with cancer and whether a surgeon can safely remove all of the visible cancer.

-- Advanced (stage 4) – depending on the symptoms, palliative drug treatment (targeted therapy, immunotherapy or chemotherapy), palliative radiation therapy or both may be used.
+- Advanced (stage 4) – depending on the symptoms, palliative drug treatment (targeted therapy, chemotherapy or immunotherapy), palliative radiation therapy, SBRT, or a combination of treatments may be used.
+This depends on the cancer cell type, how much the cancer has spread, the symptoms and the molecular test results.

-- Early or locally advanced (stages 1 to 3) – usually treated with chemotherapy and radiation therapy.
-Surgery is not used.
+- Limited disease (stages 1 to 3) – usually treated with chemotherapy and radiation therapy (called chemoradiation).
+Sometimes, surgery may be used for stage one disease.

-- Advanced (stage 4) – mainly treated with palliative chemotherapy, with or without immunotherapy.
-Palliative radiation therapy may also be given.
+- Extensive disease (stage 4) – mainly treated with palliative chemotherapy, with or without immunotherapy.
+Palliative radiation therapy may also be given to the primary cancer in the lung and to other parts of the body where the cancer has spread to help control symptoms such as pain.

 Your guide to best cancer care